dynamsoft-docs/label-recognition-docs/programming/java/user-guide.md

 ## Installation

-Download the Dynamsoft Label Recognition SDK from the [Dynamsoft website](https://www.dynamsoft.com/label-recognition/downloads) and unzip the package.
+Download the Dynamsoft Label Recognizer SDK from the [Dynamsoft website](https://www.dynamsoft.com/label-recognition/downloads) and unzip the package.
 The package includes a free trial license valid for 30 days.

 ## Getting Started: Hello World